tjg11/AuditoryPRFs/README.md

 ---

-# Step 5 (optional): Plot pRF values using scripts in plotting subdirectory
+# Step 5 (optional): Plot pRF values

+There are two scripts that can be used for visualizing the pRF results.
+The first, hemi_split.py, reports the average values for each hemisphere.
+The second, plot_results.py, displays a specific slice of the image overlaid with one of the pRF result categories.